MENU

 Discipline in Catholic Schools

-School authorities establish guidelines for the behavior of students on school premises, during field trips and during other activities where students represent the school community.
+School authorities establish guidelines for the behavior of students on school premises, during field trips, and during other activities where students represent the school community.
 Each school must have a written code of conduct in the school handbook.

 Positive approaches to discipline are emphasized.
 These measures should be promptly enforced and individualized, constructive, and proportionate to the act.
 Corporal punishments is not allowed in schools of the Archdiocese nor are actions that violate the Christian dignity of the student, such as sarcasm, public humiliation, personal indignities, time out without supervision, indiscriminate punishment of all students, and unreasonable lengthy written punishments.